 To establish the scores for the international team classification, add the final individual scores of the members of the team.
-Teams are ranked according to the lowest numerical score to highest, with complete three-competitor teams ahead of two-competitor teams which in turn are ranked ahead one-competitor teams.
+Teams are ranked according to the lowest numerical score to highest, with complete three-competitor teams ahead of two-competitor teams which in turn are ranked ahead one-competitor teams (CIAM General Rules C.15.6.2 a) ii)).
 In a case of a team tie, the team with the lower sum of place numbers, given in order from the top, wins.
 If still equal, the best individual placing decides.